1

 popular and successful cosmology of all time, and represented the orthodox

-view for more than 1500 years.
+view for almost 1500 years.
 It was so firmly established that only a

 revolution could lead to dethronement.
 And as it happened the Copernican